breedx-splk/red-the-hard-way/README.md

 3. `otel.resource.attributes` - used here to set the `deployment.environment` resource attribute to `red-metrics`.
 4. `otel.service.name` - used to set the service name to `red-metrics`.

+These configuration items can also be set more programmatically, but we find it convenient to just set the system properties, because we are using SDK auto-configuration.
+These could have also been passed to the JVM via the commandline.

 The otel sdk instance is then passed to the `HttpServer`.

 ## HttpServer